ACM40960/project-fischu42/README.md

 - matplotlib
 - ipywidgets

-If you are using anaconda all the modules I used in the project are installed as default during the anaconda installation.
+If you are using Anaconda, all the modules I've used in the project are installed as default during the anaconda installation, so you won't have any further things to do.

 ## Main goal of the project and relevance